uriba107/Kitten-TTS-Server/README.md

 **Self-host the ultra-lightweight [KittenTTS model](https://github.com/KittenML/KittenTTS) with this enhanced API server.
 Features an intuitive Web UI, a flexible API, large text processing for audiobooks, and uniquely, high-performance GPU acceleration.**

+This is a duplicate for [devnen/Kitten-TTS-Server](https://github.com/devnen/Kitten-TTS-Server) created to allow publishing of docker images.

 This server provides a robust, user-friendly, and powerful interface for the kitten-tts engine, an open-source, realistic text-to-speech model with just 15 million parameters.
 This project significantly enhances the original model by adding a full-featured server, an easy-to-use UI, and an optimized inference pipeline for hardware ranging from NVIDIA GPUs to CPUs and even the Raspberry Pi 5 (RP5) and Raspberry Pi 4 (RP4).

 [![Project Link](https://img.shields.io/badge/GitHub-devnen/Kitten--TTS--Server-blue?style=for-the-badge&logo=github)](https://github.com/devnen/Kitten-TTS-Server)